 In other news, the lovely people I work with from the FSC Biolinks team have already booked me in four a couple of dates next year to help teach some more spider identification courses for the Biolinks project, so my guide will definitely come in handy then too!

 All in all, things are going well.
-There have been lots of other things going on but I will save them for my next post.
 Thanks once again to TCV, Esmee Fairbairn and the FSC for giving me this opportunity,